TurtleEngr/gitproj/test/dev-doc/enhancements/raw-pros-cons.md

 * Backing up the remote raw/ area would require preserving the hard links.
 Or maybe only the latest directory would be backed up.

+* This remote management style would be the hardest one to implement.

+* This would likely lead to a lot of disk space being used.
+(And removing "old" dirs is not fast.)

+* This is more of a "backup" process, so if you want backups, then implement rsnapshot on the remote raw repository (i.e. the one using ssh).